Master of Business Administration in Shipping and Logistics (Blue MBA)

 Commencement and transition regulations

-42. Students who began their studies under the 2018 Programme Regulations, or according to the transition regulations in those regulations were transferred to the 2018 regulations, shall complete the programme under the 2018 Programme Regulations, see however subsection (2).
+42. Students who began their studies under the 2021 Programme Regulations, or according to the transition regulations in those regulations were transferred to the 2021 regulations, shall complete the remainder of the programme under these 2022 Programme Regulations.